Richard Martin (actor)

-Biography
+Early life

-Though born in Spokane, Washington, Martin's family moved to a Mexican neighbourhood in West Hollywood, California, where he learned to imitate his friends.
+Martin was born in Spokane, Washington.
+His family moved to a Mexican neighbourhood in West Hollywood, California, where he learned to imitate his friends.
 He began in films by working as a receptionist for MGM.
 When a friend made a bet with his agent that the agent couldn't get Martin an actor's contract, Martin's agent won the bet.
 He became a prolific contract player for RKO Pictures in 1942, often appearing unbilled.
+It was there his Chito Rafferty character was born.

+Career

-Hollywood's World War II films often featured many ethnic American enlisted men, and Martin first played Chito Rafferty as a contemporary air crewman in Bombardier.
+Hollywood's World War II films often featured many ethnic American enlisted men, and Martin first played Rafferty as a contemporary air crewman in Bombardier.
 He soon repeated the role in the western Nevada opposite Robert Mitchum.
 He appeared opposite a few other stars in RKO westerns.

+Post-WWII

-After the war, Martin left RKO and essayed the main role in the last Universal Pictures film serial The Mysterious Mr. M as well as the title role in the 1947 Cinecolor western The Adventures of Don Coyote.
+After the war, Martin left RKO and essayed the main role in the last Universal Pictures film serial The Mysterious Mr. M, as well as the title role in the 1947 Cinecolor western The Adventures of Don Coyote.
 When Tim Holt, back from the war, was hired by producer Herman Schlom to star in a western series, the two pondered whom they could get for a sidekick, and Schlom recalled Martin's Rafferty character from Nevada.
 Martin returned to RKO in the same year in his first appearance alongside Holt in Under the Tonto Rim, the first of 29 films they did together that were initially based on stories by Zane Grey.

 As B westerns and exclusive studio contracts gradually ended in the 1950s, Martin found himself out of work and unable to find any due to his ethnic characterisation.
 He became an insurance salesman, coming back for one last western, Four Fast Guns, in 1960.